 The TPI research team introduced research weekends in 2013 at which staff and students presented short papers representing current work in progress.
-TPI graduates are also encouraged to produce short accounts of their MSc research similar to the one written by Charlotte Colchester recently added to the student publications section on the Research & Development website.
+TPI graduates are also encouraged to produce short accounts of their MSc research similar to the one written by Charlotte Colchester which is available on the student publications section on the Research & Development website.
 Connected with these developments, in order to open up some of the excellent work produced by students to a wider audience, Kay Conroy has formed an agreement with Arlen House (arlenhouse.blogspot.com) publishers to produce a monograph series of student research work represented in the MSc theses completed over the years.
 The first monograph – by Virginia Kerr on the use of psychotherapy by classical singers, Stage Fright, was published in May 2014 and is currently available from Turning Point – Price €10.00.

 The Research and Development Centre at Turning Point™ Institute (TPI) shares this vision of education and research as a personal journey.
 The notion for us is that research allows us to connect pieces of knowledge and understanding in an effort to create a big picture.
 Depending on the type of question being asked and the manner in which we seek our answers, the big picture is always evolving.
 The notion that we can reach absolutes through research in counselling and psychotherapy is misleading.
 In fact, what we are doing is building a pathway of knowledge that is never ending.
 This is what makes the journey so worthwhile: there is always something new to learn.